 Take a boat trip along the canals

-As the "Venice of the North”, St. Petersburg has a network of over 300 kilometers of canals and over 800 bridges.
+Known to be the "Venice of the North," St. Petersburg has a network of over 300 kilometers of canals and over 800 bridges.
 The canals are all man-made and were intended to serve as a way to cross the city easily.
-Taking a boat along the canals is a great way to relax your feet and see a different side of St. Petersburg.
-It’s definitely worth mentioning that the canal cruises only run during the summer since during the winter the canals are covered with ice.
+You can find 114 rivers and canals flowing through the city of St Petersburg, which is spread out over 33 islands.

 Walk along the Nevsky Prospect

-Watch the Drawbridges at nights
+Watch the Drawbridges at night

 St. Petersburg was originally designed to be a port city and a naval base.
 Still today, there are many ships that sail down the Neva River today.
 One of the city's most famous bridges is the Palace Bridge.

 Visit Saint Isaac’s Cathedral

-St. Isaac's Cathedral is one of the largest cathedrals in the world and one of the top sights to visit in St Petersburg.
-Built in with a Neoclassical and Byzantine-inspired architectural style, the cathedral has the capacity to hold 14 000 people.
+St. Isaac's Cathedral is one of the largest cathedrals in the world and one of the top sights to visit in St. Petersburg.
+Built-in with a Neoclassical and Byzantine-inspired architectural style, the Cathedral has the capacity to hold 14,000 people.